 Our benchmark revealed that Chinese models are tailored to local requirements.
 Their subframe, for example, does not need to be optimized for dynamic performance at high speeds, since the vehicles are primarily used for daily commuting, and the suspension is also designed for this use.
 Our study of one Chinese model shows that the twist-beam rear axle can be used in a vehicle with a total weight of about 1,800 kilograms with front drive, thereby saving about 80 euros when compared with the use of multilink rear axles, which are more common in such a weight class.

 Our analysis also revealed that a vehicle’s body-in-white (the frame joined together from sheet-metal parts) can be optimized in many ways, such as by using thinner sheets of metal and optimizing sheet-metal design for a high degree of stiffness.
 Through this simpler design, the Chinese models in our sample weighed less across all segments.
 For example, the body-in-white of a local SUV model has a greater than 100 kilogram net weight advantage than one international model, after accounting for different vehicle segments and design choices/requirements.
-It still achieved a C-NCAP five-star safety rating
+It still achieved a C-NCAP five-star safety rating1 (Exhibit 8).

 Chinese OEMs leverage the local battery ecosystem